How to remove online Google, Facebook and Yell Reviews for your dental practice

 Over a decade ago, the Yellow Pages was the ultimate source for finding local businesses and service providers, and there was little scope to find out how a business performed when it came to delivering results.

 Although often considered an issue, negative reviews are not bad.
 In fact, they give you a chance to further improve your business and create a service that’s incomparable by taking the opportunity to rectify problems.
 Actively replying to both positive AND negative reviews demonstrates that you listen to your customers and you take all feedback on board.
-Big tick!
+Big tick this perfect tool allows you to do this.

 Here is how you remove false or foul negative reviews on the 3 major platforms.